Log in Register

 Glycogen:

 Glycogen is the stored form of carbohydrates in humans and animals.
 It is a polysaccharide made of subunits of glucose through a process called “glycogenesis” in the liver.
 Glycogen is stored in the liver and muscles.
 An average person has about 350 grams of glycogen in the muscles and about 50 grams in the liver.
+The body has an upper limit for storing glycogen.
+It is 15 grams per kilogram of body weight, of which about 80% is stored in the muscles and 20% in the liver.

 Contents of Carbohydrates in Fruits and Vegetables: